logicmonitor/hipster/README.md

 # When to use OTLP/HTTP or OTLP/gRPC

  - **OTLP/gRPC**
-    -  OTLP/gRPC is preffered when sending data via collector.
+    -  OTLP/gRPC is preferred when sending data via collector.
     -  This protocol is concerned with reliability of delivery between one pair of client/server nodes and aims to ensure that no data is lost in-transit between the client and the server.
 Many telemetry collection systems have intermediary nodes that the data must travel across until reaching the final destination (e.g. application -> agent -> collector -> backend)
     - eg: http://localhost:4317
  - **OTLP/HTTP**
     -  OTLP/HTTP is preferred while sending data directly to platform using url without sending it to collector.